Our Team

 Debbie has a Doctorate of Ministry in Christian Counseling and she is a Licensed Clinical Pastoral Counselor.
 She is a Prayer Team Member at Open Door Church in Winterville and a member of the Christian Motorcycle Association.
 She is married to Dr. Jerry Golden and they have three grown sons and 9 grandchildren.

-Rachel Testerman – Fourth Grade Teacher
+Judy Elliot – Fourth Grade Teacher

 Gayla Vermillion – Director of Operations